Three Tips to Creating an Engaging Survey - that you might not have heard before

 Fixation: The red pill

-Dana is Scarlatti’s wellbeing programme design specialist with over 25 years’ experience in the wellbeing space.
-Her work also spans strategy facilitation, monitoring and evaluation, extension programme design, and impact modelling.
+Dana is Scarlatti’s organisational change lead with over 25 years’ experience in the organisational change space.
+Her work also spans organisational wellbeing, strategy facilitation, and training managers on well-being based leadership.

 Her farming background, and wellbeing and corporate experience, brings a comprehensive perspective and depth of knowledge to our projects.
-She initiated the GoodYarn licensing programme and has served over 500 clients in the wellbeing space.
+She initiated the GoodYarn licensing programme, which has seen over 20,000 people educated in mental health literacy and has served over 500 clients in the wellbeing space.

 Dana loves questioning the status quo and discovering new ways to approach old dilemmas.
 These qualities ensure clients do not get tick box programmes but find the right initiatives and solutions for their organisation.